Meet Our Team

 Lenell Knox is a native of Chicago, Illinois, and an accomplished author.
 Mr. Knox published his first book in 2010, “Hard Knox Inspirational Poetry Volume One.”
 And, in 2020, Mr.Knox published his second book entitled “A Preacher’s Poetry & Prose.”

 Being born of Christian parents: Irene Knox and George Allen Morgan, Lenell was moved in his heart to commit himself to find a solution to address many of the community concerns such as escalating crime rates, teen violence, incarnation, and fatalities that are oppressing many at-risk communities.
 And not just any solution, but a solution that will be both doable and embraced by the communities and police in which these things seem to be prevalent.

-His first attempt was in 2014 in launching a program called ABWP (A Better Way Program), Knox later reached out to law-enforcement, community leaders and support from the Chicago Bears Football Organization.
-Mr. Knox was directed to Mr. Jerry Butler whom at the time was performing duties as the Chicago Bears Director of Player Development.
-They continue to collaborate on the significant of such a program that educates our youth on the consequences surrounding their actions.
+On his first attempt, he launched a program called ABWP (A Better Way Program).
+Knox later reached out to law enforcement, community leaders, and support from the Chicago Bears Football Organization.
+Mr. Knox was directed to Mr. Jerry Butler, who at the time was performing duties as the Chicago Bears Director of Player Development.
+They continue to collaborate on the significance of such a program that educates our youth on the consequences surrounding their actions.
 Together they each shared a similar passion for enriching the young minds and hearts of our youth and future leaders.

-This passion presents “The Knox Project,” a NFP created in January 2018.
-The Project will bring about the opportunity to collaborate with young adults, community stakeholders and law enforcement officers to establish new outcome models, which places respect, courtesy and integrity as the essential pillars needed in establishing a stronger and healthier community partnership.
+This passion presents “The Knox Project,” an NFP created in January 2018.
+The Project will bring about the opportunity to collaborate with young adults, community stakeholders, and law enforcement officers to establish new outcome models, which places respect, courtesy, and integrity as the essential pillars needed in establishing a stronger and healthier community partnership.